dair-iitd/DSRE/README.md

 ### Cite
-The codebase is a part of the pre-print [PARE: A Simple and Strong Baseline for Monolingual and Multilingual Distantly Supervised Relation Extraction](https://aclanthology.org/2022.acl-short.38/).
+The codebase is a part of the work [PARE: A Simple and Strong Baseline for Monolingual and Multilingual Distantly Supervised Relation Extraction](https://aclanthology.org/2022.acl-short.38/).
 If you use or extend our work, please cite the following paper:
 ```
 @inproceedings{rathore2022pare,
   title={PARE: A Simple and Strong Baseline for Monolingual and Multilingual Distantly Supervised Relation Extraction},